-- Osteotomy, which realigns your foot joints, a common procedure for ridding you of painful bunions.
+- Osteotomy, which realigns your foot joints, is a common procedure for ridding you of painful bunions.

-- Fusion, which removes the ends of some bones at the joints and realigns them with pins, a common practice for dealing with foot deformities.
+- Fusion, which removes the ends of some bones at the joints and realigns them with screws or plates, is a common practice for dealing with foot deformities.

 - Debridement, a procedure for removing swollen tissue through a very tiny incision in your foot.

 Your podiatrist in New York City has a wide array of surgical options to treat your foot pain, but surgery is always the last resort.
 Take your foot pain seriously.
-There are so many options for treatment that it just doesn’t pay to wait.
+There are so many options for treatment that it is not worth it to wait.